nicaudinet/novelbot/README.md

 ## Acting

-Acting is simple: use the output speed of the thinking process as the new speed.
+Acting is simple: the thinking process outputs an acceleation which is added onto the speed.

 NOTE: this assumes the robot can have infinite acceleration.

 # Evolution